1. The first discovered plant hormone is ____________.

 Explanation: Auxins produced in the apical bud suppress growth of lateral buds.

-8. The phenomenon of suppression of lateral buds by apical bud is called:
+8. The phenomenon of suppression of lateral buds by apical bud is called ____________.

 A) Phototropism